Avery Skinner (volleyball)

-Avery A. Skinner (born April 25, 1999) is an American professional volleyball player who plays as an outside hitter for the United States women's national volleyball team and Italian Series A1 professional team Chieri.
+Avery A. Skinner (born April 25, 1999) is an American professional volleyball player who plays as an outside hitter for the United States women's national volleyball team and Italian Series A1 professional team Savino del Bene Scandicci.

 Personal life

 Skinner is from Katy, Texas.
 In addition to playing volleyball, she was tap, ballet, and musical theater dancer before deciding at age 13 to focus solely on volleyball.
 Skinner played school volleyball for HCYA and she helped the team win state championships in 2015 and 2016.
 She also played club volleyball for Houston's Skyline.
 She considered playing volleyball for Baylor, Iowa State, and Texas A&M but ultimately settled on Kentucky as she wanted to see what life was like outside of Texas.

 Skinner is the daughter of Rebecca Skinner and Brian Skinner, who was a star basketball player at Baylor and played in the NBA for 14 years.
 Her sister, Madisen, played volleyball with her at Kentucky.